Paperspace/Docs/gradient-private-cloud/setup/pre-installation-steps.md

 * \*.gradient.mycompany.com

-#### Create gradient-cluster folder
+#### Create gradient-cluster directory for your Terraform configuration

-On your local computer create a folder named gradient-cluster
+On your local computer, create a directory called `gradient-cluster` for your Gradient cluster Terraform files.
+You'll soon run Terraform from there to create your Gradient cluster during the main installation process.
+You'll be provided a configuration that will call out to (gradient-installer)[https://github.com/Paperspace/gradient-installer] to create and install Gradient – you don't need to clone down `gradient-installer` or run it directly.

-#### Create Terraform provider file \(optional\)
+#### Create Terraform provider file in S3 \(optional\)

-To maintain Terraform state in a shared location, you should create a file in the gradient-cluster folder called: `backend.tf` with the information below \(you can replace `artifacts-bucket` with the name of the artifacts storage bucket you created – that way your Terraform state will be stored in the same S3 bucket as your Gradient job artifacts\).
+To maintain Terraform state in a shared location (recommended), create a `backend.tf` file in your gradient-cluster directory with the following Terraform configuration code:

 ```text
 terraform {